mateiungureanu/DAW-2024-proiect/README.md

 + `cd DAW-2024-proiect`
 #### Creating _.env_
 + `echo "" > .env`
-+ Open _.env_, then paste these lines, replacing the text between \[ \] with the relevant info.
-Clicking the link will take you to sections detailing the process:
++ Open _.env_, then paste the following lines, replacing the bracketed text with the relevant info.

 > **NOTE**
 > The detailed sections regarding the _secrets_ apply specifically to Gmail accounts.